Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: An example

-For the choice of input space $U=C(0,L)$, we expect that the system \eqref{GekoppelteNonLinSyst} is not ISS for $L \geq 1$, but we have not proved it at this time.
-The blow-up of the $\sigma$-term in \eqref{Example_Estim} corresponding to the dissipation inequality \eqref{GainImplikation} for $V=W$ suggests the absence of ISS for the system \eqref{GekoppelteNonLinSyst} provided $L \geq 1$.
-The notion of iISS describes the absence of ISS with a bounded decay rate $\alpha$ satisfying $\lim_{s\to\infty}\alpha(s)<\lim_{s\to\infty}\sigma(s)$, and it allows the dissipation inequality \eqref{GainImplikation} to be well-defined for all $u\in U$ and all $x\in X$ as in the iISS estimate \eqref{Examp_Conclusing_iISS_estim}, i.e., \eqref{Examp_Conclusing_iISS_estimb} that is valid uniformly over all $L>0$.
 Being able to uniformly characterize iISS irrespectively of whether systems are ISS or not should be advantageous in many applications.
-For instance, ISS of subsystems is not always necessary for stability of their interconnections, and there are examples of UGAS interconnections involving iISS systems which are not ISS \cite{ITOTAC06,ItJ09,ANGSGiISS,KaJ12}.
+For instance, ISS of subsystems is not necessary for stability of their interconnections, and there are examples of UGAS interconnections involving iISS systems which are not ISS \cite{Ito06,ItJ09,AnA07,KaJ12}.